-Two more electric vehicle (EV) chargers have been vandalized on damaged in Qualicum Beach, on Vancouver Island.
+Two more electric vehicle (EV) chargers have been vandalized and damaged in Qualicum Beach, on Vancouver Island.
 This was after 5 EV chargers were similarly damaged earlier this year in Buckley Bay.

 In this latest incident, which occurred on Thursday last week, two separate charging stations were vandalized.
 At both stations, one located on the Beach Highway, and the other at the Qualicum Beach Civic Centre, the charging cables were cut just short of the charging connector.

 It is believed the vandals cut the cables for the copper inside, although selling it for scrap would not get the criminals much money.
 Roy Collver, the director of the Mid-Vancouver Island Electric Vehicle Association (MVI EVA), told Victoria News stolen copper would be worth no more than about $10.